 Result

 The race is a First Category Event of the FAI and consists of a distance flight.
 The final classification will be based on the greatest distance covered.
-The distance will be measured by determination of the arc of the great circle in accordance with the Sporting Code, Section 1 Aerostats.
+The distance will be measured by determination of the arc of the great circle on the WGS84 ellipsoid.
 The reference point is the coordinate of the launch platform.

 Holder of the Coupe Aéronautique Gordon Bennett Trophy

+The NAC whose team wins the race will be the holder of the Coupe Aéronautique Gordon Bennett for one year.
+An NAC shall become the final holder of the cup after winning three consecutive races.

 The nationality of the team who wins the Coupe Aéronautique Gordon Bennett trophy determines the NAC which will hold the Coupe Aéronautique Gordon Bennett two years later.

 It is the responsibility of the NAC holding the Coupe Aéronautique Gordon Bennett to organize the competition in its country two years after winning the Coupe.
 However, if for any reason this NAC renounces its prerogative, or it fails to meet any of the event requirements of deadlines published by the CIA, the CIA may entrust the organization of the event to another NAC.